InstructIE: A Bilingual Instruction-based Information Extraction Dataset: Abstract

 \section{Abstract}

-Large language models can perform well on general natural language tasks, but their effectiveness is still not optimal for information extraction.
-Recent works indicate that the main reason lies in the lack of extensive data on information extraction instructions.
-Note that the existing datasets on information extraction instructions not only have limited coverage but also involve high construction costs.
-To address this issue, we introduce {\ours}, a bilingual instruction-based information extraction dataset, which covers 12 diverse domains.
-Specifically, we propose KG2Instruction, a framework specifically for the automatic generation of such datasets.
-Experimental results demonstrate that large language models trained with {\ours} can not only obtain better information extraction capabilities but also enhance zero-shot performance compared with baselines.
+Large language models can perform well on general natural language tasks, but their effectiveness is still suboptimal for information extraction (IE).
+Recent works indicate that the main reason lies in the lack of extensive data on IE instructions.
+Note that the existing datasets on IE instructions not only have limited coverage but also involve high construction costs.
+To address this issue, we introduce {\ours}, a bilingual instruction-based IE dataset, which covers 12 diverse domains.
+We propose KG2Instruction, a framework specifically for the automatic generation of such datasets.
+Additionally, we manually annotate the test set.
+Experimental results demonstrate that large language models trained with {\ours} can not only obtain better IE capabilities but also enhance zero-shot performance compared with baselines.

 \textbf{Resource Type:} New Dataset

 \textbf{Source Repo:} \url{https://huggingface.co/datasets/zjunlp/InstructIE}

 \textbf{DOI:} \url{https://doi.org/10.5281/zenodo.10970777}